zold-io/blog.zold.io/pages/roadmap.md

 We started to recruit Ruby developers on [StackOverflow](https://stackoverflow.com/jobs/194602/brave-ruby-developer-for-a-new-cryptocurrency-zerocracy), to build a team.

+2 Jul<br/>
+The first version of the [Green Paper](https://papers.zold.io/green-paper.pdf) has been published.

 8 Jul<br/>
 This blog has been started and the first article has been published.